 Even under the best conditions, hotels are not content to leave rooms empty and let revenues quickly dwindle.
 Luckily, every property is teeming with untapped potential, and another key aspect of staying resilient through turbulent times is to realise that potential.
 In some contexts, this means rethinking how spaces are divided, adapting them to serve new needs, and using them to create and nurture new revenue streams.

 Hotel organisations are capitalising on the use of their event spaces and guest rooms, offering companies and organisations both indoor and outdoor collaborative spaces that accommodate social distancing.
 Flexibility and manoeuvrability are key when it comes to leveraging spaces to serve a wider spectrum of uses.
-By tracking the usage of spaces, guest rooms, and event spaces alike, organisations can unlock the revenue and profitability potential of every square foot of a property.
+Organisations can unlock the revenue and profitability potential of every square foot of a property by tracking the usage of spaces, guest rooms, and event spaces.

 Once again, the importance of data visibility and management has never been clearer, and each of those requires careful integration between event management software, property management systems, revenue management, and forecasting solutions.